doctrine/orm/en/reference/dql-doctrine-query-language.rst

 -  TRIM([LEADING \| TRAILING \| BOTH] ['trchar' FROM] str) - Trim
    the string by the given trim char, defaults to whitespaces.
 -  UPPER(str) - Return the upper-case of the given string.
+-  DATE_ADD(date, days) - Add the number of days to a given date.
+-  DATE_SUB(date, days) - Substract the number of days from a given date.
+-  DATE_DIFF(date1, date2) - Calculate the difference in days between date1-date2.

 Arithmetic operators
 ~~~~~~~~~~~~~~~~~~~~